All Other Providers

 As before, we request notification within 24 hours, or one business day, following any related facility transfers in order for our clinical staff to assist our members and their families, and to meet our contractual obligations with plan sponsors.

 We allowed early refills on many medications throughout most of the COVID-19 emergency.
 On Sept.
 1, 2021, we reverted to our standard refill timeline.
 We still encourage our members to ask their providers about 90-day fills for chronic medications.
 Controlled substances, such as opioids, and some specialty drugs are excluded from this 90-day-supply benefit.
-Members with a mail-order benefit can use that to avoid going to the pharmacy.
+Members with a mail-order benefit can use that for added convenience.

 It’s important that we closely watch drug distribution, so everyone has access and lifesaving drugs don’t go to waste.
 So on April 2, 2020, BlueCross implemented an anti-stockpile policy with quantity limits on the following medications: